JamesKotov/portfolio/README.md

 with real backend server.
 But some base functionality is available, and you can try it on http://test2.strigo.ru (credentials is test@test.com and 123 as password).

-Tech stack is Angular 5, typescript, Globalize.js for localization engine, Angular CLI, Bootstrap 3.
+Tech stack is Angular 5, typescript, Redux, Globalize.js for localization engine, Angular CLI, Bootstrap 3.

 ## iOS banking application integration with Apple Pay.